heathhenley/heathhenley.github.io/content/posts/aoc-notes-2024.md

 	- Definitely need to put together a grid module for next year
 - Bunch of DFS/BFS and [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) problems
 	- Same with these - used them all a lot - wrote them again each time
 	- Didn't really need [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) for anything, but I tried it on a couple of the problems to revisit how it works.
-I didn't keep it but glad that I revisited
+I didn't keep it but I'm glad that I revisited
 - Had not seen the reconstruction of best paths from parent nodes in Dijkstra in a long while, took a bit to debug but I got it working
 - [Bron-Kerbosch](https://en.wikipedia.org/wiki/Bron%E2%80%93Kerbosch_algorithm) for finding cliques in graphs (fully connected sub groups)
 - Reminded (in great detail) of how [binary addition](https://www.geeksforgeeks.org/full-adder-in-digital-logic/) works